CedyrLabs/DroneCAN/README.md

     }
 ```
 ### Redundancy example 1
-Example wiring of 2 bus redunancy with all notes attached to both busses is shown below.
+Example wiring of 2 bus redundancy with all notes attached to both buses is shown below.
 ![2 bus redundancy](/images/redunancy1.png
  "2 bus redundancy")